Stodian/Stodian/README.md

 ....

-I'm Ethan, an Electrical Design Engineer with a fear of code.
+I'm Ethan, an Electrical Design Engineer.

 By day, I'm focused on designing electrical systems for buildings, and by night, learning to replace myself with AI.